BrunoC-L/Caesium/README.md

 This allows for very simple policy based design ([watch this, for example at 18:00](https://www.youtube.com/watch?v=HdzwvY8Mo-w&t=3564s&ab_channel=TheDLanguageFoundation)).
 Expression templates can be used for optional variable declaration, which is not possible in C++.
 Variable declarations are one example, but class member declarations are another example of an otherwise impossible task in most languages.

+## References, Views, Lifetimes

+Similarly to Rust, Caesium allows for references if the compiler can determine the lifetime of the referenced object to be greater than that of its reference.
+Unlike C++, types with reference member variables may be copied, these are also known as views in C++ terminology, which are typically passed by value.

 ## Long Term View on Parallelism